gauraishwarya/Powerbi/README.md

 ## Objective:-
 - ##### To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.
 ## Description:-
-##### 1) Dashboard creation: Identify the KPIs, design an intutive and visually appealing dashboard, add interactive visualizations and filtering capabilities to allow users to explore the data at various level of granularity.
+##### 1) <code style="color : name_color">Dashboard creation</code> Dashboard creation: Identify the KPIs, design an intutive and visually appealing dashboard, add interactive visualizations and filtering capabilities to allow users to explore the data at various level of granularity.
 ##### 2) Data Analysis: Provide valuable insights to business entities regarding the effectiveness of their sales stratigies through visualization and charts.
 ##### 3) Sakes Forecasting: Leverage history data and apply time series analysis to generate forecasts for next 15 days.
 ##### 4) Actionable Insights and Recommendations: Rnd goal is to share valuable insights and actionable information that can drive strategic decision-making and support the supermarket's goal for growth, efficiency, and customer satisfaction.